yienxu/counting-strokes-in-chinese-characters/scripts/README.md

 #### `gen_dataset.py`

 This script is used to generate our final dataset, which contains a character, its stroke counts, and 784 (28*28) columns, each corresponding to a pixel in the image.

+#### `df_visualization.py`

+This script is used to visualize our dataset.
+It plots a histogram of character counts categorized by stroke numbers.